-The Department of Engineering Technology at the University of North Texas provides you the opportunity to gain hands-on experience in engineering technology and technical studies and prepares you to design, build, test, operate and maintain a range of systems and processes.
+The Department of Mechanical Engineering at the University of North Texas provides you the opportunity to gain hands-on experience in engineering technology and technical studies and prepares you to design, build, test, operate and maintain a range of systems and processes.
 Our department is the only one of its kind in the Dallas-Fort Worth area and offers coursework leading to a Master of Science degree in Engineering Technology.

 Our curriculum applies current and emerging technology to solve engineering problems.
 Experiential learning activities are introduced in most courses while emphasizing hands-on laboratory activities.
 The degree offers you opportunities to enhance your analytical, communication and engineering problem-solving skills.